OT1devl/Logisim-Proyects/README.md

 **OT1devl**
 A passionate self-taught creator focused on building everything from the ground up with depth, creativity, and precision.
 Goal: Understand and replicate the soul of a computer.

----

-## ⭐ Contributions

-Feel free to open an issue or fork the repo if you want to contribute, create new modules, or expand existing ones.
-All contributions are welcome 🤝

----

-## 📜 License

-This project is licensed under the MIT License.
-Use, study, modify, and learn from it freely.